S-kkipie/pwnbook/hacking-notes/Machines/Hack The Box/Alert.md

 status: Incomplete
 ---
 > [!INFO] Alert
->  #tutorial : Machine description.
 ^descripcion

 > [!FAQ]- Hints
-> #tutorial : Some help to solve this machine.

 ^hints
 # Reconnaissance

-> #tutorial : What information can be collected?

 # Vulnerability Analysis

-> #tutorial : What vulnerabilities exists?
 # Vulnerability exploitation

-> #tutorial : How to get access?

 # Privilege escalation

-> #tutorial : How to be root?

 # Flags
 - ##### Root Flag